xh3b4sd/rescue/README.md

 # rescue

 Reconciliation driven resource queue.
-The main primitive of `rescue` is a `Task`.
+The main primitives of `rescue` are the `Engine` and `Task` types.
 A Task describes some kind of job, a piece of work that has to be done.
 The job description is defined by a set of labels, simple key-value pairs.

 ```go
 type Task struct {